xingzhao-ji/lab4/README.md

 Hash table base: 236,728 usec
 Hash table v1: 674,478 usec
 ```
 Version 1 is ~2.85x slower than the base (674,478 usec / 236,728 usec).
-The table-wide mutex permits only one insertion at a time, so worker threads mostly wait.
-Per-insert lock and unlock add overhead, and the multi-threaded configuration pays thread scheduling and context-switch costs without gaining parallelism.
+Version 1 is slower because of thread creation overhead and threads wait for each other instead of working in paralle

 ## Second Implementation
 In the `hash_table_v2_add_entry` function, I added a `pthread_mutex_t` to each bucket, replacing the table-wide lock.
 With per-bucket locking, operations on different buckets proceed in parallel, and threads contend only when they access the same bucket.